 Despite the best efforts of all involved in this remodeling project, conflicts may arise.
 If they do, you want to know the best way to resolve them.
 An experienced home renovation contractor already has a process in place for these circumstances.

-If you work evenings and sleep until 10 a.m., you probably won’t want the buzz of saws waking you at 7.
+If you work evenings and sleep until 10 a.m., you probably won’t want the buzz of saws from your kitchen remodeling contractor waking you at 7 in the morning.

 The interview is also a good time to get a few things nailed down, like:

 - What to do with pets

 - When and if they need you present

 - If a bathroom is available for the work crew